Creamy Tom Yum Soup with Chicken and Prawns | (ต้มยำน้ำข้น)

 12. Also, add tamarind solution(3 tsp).
 Less if it is very concentrated like a paste.

-13. Also, the fish sauce and/or salt to suit your taste.
+13. Also, add the fish sauce and/or salt to suit your taste.
 Although Thai fish sauce is used traditionally, not everyone likes the pungent smell of the fish sauce in their soup.
 I add half a tsp for the authentic aroma and add salt along with it.

 14. Add light brown sugar (1/2 tsp)to balance the overall taste.